-Recently (2017), she joined the staff at the SEA Discovery Center as director and research scientist who is engaged in the community, enriching the center’s educational and aquarium programs, and facilitating student involvement.
-She received her PhD in Biology from the University of Washington, conducted post-doctoral research on invasive Spartina in California, and was an NSF GK-12 Fellow, developing investigative marine science curriculum for high school.
-From these experiences, she discovered her passion for mentoring students, helping others identify and achieve their goals, and facilitating lifelong learning.
+Recently (2017), Dr. Yang joined the staff at the SEA Discovery Center as Director and research scientist who is engaged in the community, enriching the center’s educational and aquarium programs, and facilitating student involvement.
+She received her PhD in Biology from the University of Washington and was an NSF GK-12 Fellow, developing investigative marine science curriculum for high school.
+She has a passion for communities, mentoring students, helping others identify and achieve their goals, and facilitating lifelong learning.
 Currently, students and citizen scientists at the center engage in eelgrass ecology and estuarine science research and stewardship.

 After a successful career in the United States Navy, Patrick Mus went on to earn a degree in environmental studies from the University of Rhode Island.
 He has decades of experience with mechanics and aquaculture, as well as thousands of hours of diving under his belt.
-He is the primary collector for the Marine Science Center, and the builder and manager of the exhibits.
+He is the primary collector for the Marine Science Center, and the builder and manager of the exhibits and seawater systems.

 Lauren Kemper became the Volunteer and Program Coordinator in August, 2014 after completing an environmental science degree at the UW in Tacoma where she gained experience in environmental education and water quality studies.